-- 1. When an accused appears before the Judicial Administrator, the University Hearing Board, the University Review Board, or other University officials acting in a judicial capacity, the accused has the right to counsel or to advice by an individual of the accused's choice.
-The counsel or advisor for the accused may be any member of the University community or general public, but shall not be a witness.
-The counsel may participate fully. - 2.
+- 1. When an accused appears before the Judicial Administrator, the University Hearing Board, the University Review Board, or other University officials acting in a judicial capacity, the accused has the right to counsel or to advice advised and accompanied at every stage by an individual of the accused's choice.
+The Such counsel or advisor for the accused may be any member of the University community or general public, but shall not be a witness.
+The counsel may participate fully and, except for the Judicial Codes Counselor, shall not normally participate in a hearing in the capacity of counsel.
+However, for suspension or dismissal to be imposed, such counsel or advisor must have had a reasonable opportunity to participate fully in the hearings. - 2.
 The accused shall have the right to act as his or her own counsel.